rikurauhala/yesan/documentation/tracking.md

 # Work hour tracking

+This document is used to keep track of hours that I have spent working on this project.

 | date       | hours  | description                                                                                               |
 | ---------: | -----: | :-------------------------------------------------------------------------------------------------------- |
 | 2022-03-29 |      1 | planning, writing the srs document                                                                        |